isene/RTFM/README.md

 In order to run RTFM (without generating [a bunch of warnings](https://github.com/isene/RTFM/issues/1)), you need to do a `gem install curses` (gets version 1.3.2) instead of installing via `apt install ruby-curses` (gets version 1.2.4-1build1 on Ubuntu 20.04).
+If you install RTFM via `gem install rtfm-filemanager`, this dependency is already taken care of.

 Content of text files are handled by `cat` - or by `bat` if you want beautiful highlighting.
-Other files are shown via external programs.
-It is shown if you have the program installed (Debian/Ubuntu family of Linux distros command in last column):
+Other files are shown via external programs (Debian/Ubuntu family of Linux distros command in last column):

 File type                   | Requirements                     | Installation
 ----------------------------|----------------------------------|-------------------------------